kevinlondon/kevinlondon.github.io/_posts/2018-06-23-intro-to-churning.md

 probably not be the best card when you read this.

 I hope you enjoy learning more about churning and using your credit cards to your advantage.
-It's a fun hobby and it's interesting *because* it changes.
+It's a fun hobby.
+It's interesting *because* it changes.
 Do your research and you'll be fine.

 Best of luck!